doctorDAlvarez/gallery-app/README.md

 ## Gallery App.
-Project 7 of my techDegree in Treehouse.
 Gallery app using React, React Router, and HOOKS!!!
 Enjoy!

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).